oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

 4. Click the <b>Statistics</b> option to view the report.

+5. Repeat the steps 1 to 4 for the

 ## Task 4: View the Active Active Replicat Using Statistics for Oracle GoldenGate Processes

    To view the Standard Report based on sample data: